wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 I'm not sure what the reviewer means here?
 Are they saying "Either *only* linear channels or *everything primitive*?"
 That'd be a fair point, to be honest.
 I think the original GV does require a primitive send and receive in order to maintain the tree structure, but we no longer need that, so the main reason we'd have for keeping it is for comparability to the old GV.

-> The paper is very readable up to section 3.
+> ~~The paper is very readable up to section 3.
 Here it gets a bit too dense, likely because the authors had to compress the presentation of PCP in little space.
 Nonetheless, also here the content makes sense to people acquainted with the related literature, except for the reference to Milner's cyclic scheduler.
 I understand the authors wanted to cite a known example in the scope of their type system, but the given reference is absolutely inadequate to provide any meaningful information.
-I think the paper stands on its own even without this paragraph.
+I think the paper stands on its own even without this paragraph.~~

-We can probably remove the paragraph relating to Milner's cyclic scheduler.
+~~We can probably remove the paragraph relating to Milner's cyclic scheduler.~~

+I did remove the paragraph on cyclic sched.

 > One question that I didn't see addressed nor discussed in the paper is whether this is actually an extension of GV, in the sense that every well-typed GV program is also a well-typed PGV program.
 It would be reassuring to know that no well-typed GV program is rejected because of priorities.